Distillation-guided Representation Learning for Unconstrained Gait Recognition: Method

 \section{Method}

 In this work, we focus on silhouette-based gait recognition, which relies on the binary masks of the subjects in a video.
-Formally, we denote a video as a 4D tensor, i.e. $\mV \in \mathbb{R}^{H \times W \times T \times 3}$, where $H, W, T$ are the height, width, and frame index.
+Formally, we denote a video as a 4D tensor, i.e. $\mV \in \mathbb{R}^{T \times H \times W \times 3}$, where $T, H, W,$ are the frame index, height and width.
 For each frame $t$, the subject silhouette $\vs_t \in \{0, 1\}^{H \times W}$ is obtained from an off-the-shelf segmentation model, e.g.~\cite{wu2019detectron2}.
 Gait recognition takes $\mS = [\vs_t]_{t=1}^T$ as the input, and obtains corresponding features $\vf = F_\theta(\mS) $ from a feature extractor $F_\theta$.
 Triplet loss~\cite{DBLP:journals/corr/HofferA14} is used to constrain the training process of $F_\theta$ with respect to ground-truth labels $y \in \{ 1, 2, \dots, |\gY| \}$ for each video in the training sets, where $|\gY|$ is the cardinality of the label set.
-After $F_\theta$ is trained, gallery gait silhouettes $\mS^g$ and probe gait silhouettes $\mS^p$ are passed into $F_\theta$ to obtain the gait feature $\vf^g$ and $\vf^p$.
-To recognize the probe identity, a similarity metric $\gD$, such as Euclidean distance or cosine similarity, is used to find $\gD(\vf^g, \vf^p) $, where the gallery subject $g$ and the probe $p$ will be regarded as the same person if they are the most similar in feature space.
+After $F_\theta$ is trained, gallery gait silhouettes $\mS^g$ and probe gait silhouettes $\mS^p$ are passed through $F_\theta$ to obtain the gait feature $\vf^g$ and $\vf^p$.
+To recognize the probe identity, a similarity metric $\gD$, such as Euclidean distance or cosine similarity, is used to get $\gD(\vf^g, \vf^p) $, where the gallery subject $g$ and the probe $p$ are decided to be the same person if they are the close enough in feature space.

-In the following sections, we introduce GAit DEtection and Recognition in the Wild (GADER), designed for gait recognition in the wild.
-GADER has two parts: a gait detector model, which uses 2D gait representations to detect human movements in a video, and a gait recognition model, which incorporates resizing information and is guided by a teacher feature space from an RGB-based recognition model during training.